juspay/omnix/doc/src/om/ci.md

 ```

 > [!TIP]
 > If your builds fail due to GitHub's rate limiting, consider passing `--extra-access-tokens` (see [an example PR](https://github.com/srid/nixos-flake/pull/55)).
-If you get rate limits when accessing `github:nix-systems`, use [this workaround](https://github.com/srid/nixci/issues/83#issuecomment-2225903229).

 ## Configuring {#config}